spencerseale/search-vdjdb/README.md

 ### Additional Considerations

-* Calling `query_db.PublicTcrDb.get_vdjdb()` defaults to caching a local gzipped VDJdb.
+* Calling `PublicTcrDb.get_vdjdb()` defaults to caching a local gzipped VDJdb.
 Subsequent method calls and queries will overwrite this file.
-However, calling into `query_db.PublicTcrDb.find()` will first look for a cached VDJdb prior to scraping a new copy.
-If you wish to update your local VDJdb in between query commands, either remove the local file from your system or execute `query_db.PublicTcrDb.get_vdjdb()` again to refresh your copy.
+However, calling into `PublicTcrDb.find()` will first look for a cached VDJdb prior to scraping a new copy.
+If you wish to update your local VDJdb in between query commands, either remove the local file from your system or execute `PublicTcrDb.get_vdjdb()` again to refresh your copy.